HybridDog/nuke/README.txt

 — move the rocket launcher(s) into a seperate file
 — update branch "original"
-— add a "falling bomb", not only group:falling can fall, see nyanland
+— add a "falling bomb", not only group:falling can fall, see nyanland — look at minetest_game tnt mod for on_blast